 Eating cold beans for meals is not ideal, and it sure isn’t satisfying.
 In an emergency situation, a hot meal goes a long way toward soothing the morale.
 If you are forced to live without electricity, you have to consider both outdoor and indoor cooking.
 You also have to think about cooking alternatives that are not fuel dependent.

 Outdoor cooking like grilling and barbecuing work well during an emergency situation, but it’s difficult to cook much more than meats and firm vegetables over an open fire.
-Campfire cooking works great if you have a Dutch Oven and there are many recipes you can try with this method.
+Campfire cooking works excellent if you have a Dutch Oven and there are many recipes you can try with this method.
 You can even bake with a little bit of practice.

 Portable propane and butane camp stoves are like ordinary home stoves, and there is no difference in the cooking results.
 There are many models on the market, and you can opt for the ones that are the most efficient.
 It’s an investment you won’t regret, and it will provide you with a hot meal.